openeduhub/metaqs-main/README.md

 # Accessing Documentation

-Documentation is generated with Sphinx.
+Documentation is generated with Sphinx and uploaded to [Confluence](https://confluence.edu-sharing.net/confluence/display/OEDE/Technische+Dokumentation)

 Go to `src` and install poetry dependencies.